-An old fashioned recipe for Date Squares or as we used to call them matrimonial squares.
-A delicious layer of sweet date filling sandwiched between a crumbly, chewy oatmeal crust and topping.
+An old-fashioned recipe for Date Squares, or as we always called it, Matrimonial Squares.
+Consisting of a layer of sweet date filling, sandwiched between a crumbly chewy oatmeal crust and topping.

 Ingredients you will need:

 - Dates - Dried pitted dates.
 Any variety will work, but I love the flavor of Medjool dates.